sivalabs/sivalabs-hugo/content/posts/2023/2023-07-11-introducing-tomato-architecture.md

 Instead, I would prefer to remove those abstractions and write more integration tests to ensure the correctness of the application functionality.

-### 3.Simplicity and Readability Wins in the Long Run
+### Simplicity and Readability Wins in the Long Run
 I hope we all will at least agree on this.
 Typically, enterprise software systems run for a long time(decades).
 Simple and readable code is much easier to maintain and enhance in the long run.